 To set the oracle user's environment:

-- 1. Start a new terminal session. - 2.
-Enter the following command to ensure that X Window applications can display on this system:
+- Start a new terminal session, for example, an X terminal (xterm). - 2.
+Enter the following command to ensure that X Window applications can display on this system: - \$ xhost fully_qualified_remote_host_name - 3.
+Complete one of the following steps: